 Oxford and Regent Street

 Shoppers flock to these two famous streets all year round, but during the winter months they are lit up with a spectacular set of Christmas lights, making for the perfect Christmas shopping experience.
 Selfridges on Oxford Street has some of the capital's finest Christmas window displays, and the massive department store won’t let you down when it comes to buying presents.
 Then there are the other 300-plus shops to check out on Oxford Street, including department stores Debenhams and John Lewis.
 Get off the beaten track by slipping into a side street, such as St Christopher's Place and Berwick Street, where you'll find a fabulous choice of boutiques and restaurants.
+Regent Street is also excellent for gift ideas, with more than 75 international flagship stores, such as Hamleys, Liberty, The Apple Store and Anthropologie.

 No Christmas shopping excursion in London is complete without paying a visit to the Queen’s grocer, Fortnum & Mason.
 The food hall is the real highlight here, with Christmas puddings, mince pies, chocolates and Christmas hampers fit for royalty.
-Nearby Bond Street is the destination for high-end luxury goods, with big names Burberry, Louis Vuitton, Tiffany & Co and more in residence.
+Nearby Bond Street is the destination for high-end luxury goods, with big names Burberry, Louis Vuitton, Tiffany & Co. and more in residence.

 Head to Knightsbridge as darkness falls to see its famous department store, Harrods, gloriously illuminated by 11,500 light bulbs.
 Don't miss the store's giant Christmas shop, with luxury decorations, posh crackers and the hugely popular Christmas Grotto.
 You can also pick up presents for just about anyone in the 300-plus departments on the other floors.
 And if that isn’t enough, Harvey Nichols is just a few steps away with a fantastic selection of fashion, homewares and more.